-The Chicago Fed DSGE model projects that real GDP will be at -12.4 percent in 2020.
-This number partly embeds our judgmental assumptions about the impact of COVID-19 on the US economy for the first half of the year.
-In the second half of the year, the model sees a recovery which extends to next year generating a GDP growth forecast of 3.8 percent for 2021.
+The Chicago Fed DSGE model projects that real GDP will be at -2.3 percent in 2020.
+This number partly embeds our judgmental assumptions about 2020Q3 where we expect a rebound.
+The recovery extends to next year generating a GDP growth forecast of 4.1 percent for 2021.
 While monetary policy is constrained by the ELB in 2020, the expectation that the federal funds rate remains at the ELB until the end of the forecasting horizon more than offsets the contractionary effects of the ELB, leading monetary policy to positively contribute to our forecasts for GDP growth.
-Core PCE inflation is expected to be at 0.3 in 2020; this large deviation from target is short lasting and inflation is forecast to resume relatively quickly approaching target from below.
-In particular, inflation averages 1.8 percent in 2021 and 1.6 percent in 2022.
-We forecast the (real) natural rate of interest at the end of the year for 2020 through 2022 to equal -2.2 percent, -0.6 percent, and 0.9 percent.
-The model forecasts end-of-year output gaps for 2020 through 2022, at -6.3 percent, -3.1 percent and 0.9 percent respectively.
+Core PCE inflation is expected to be below the FOMC's target for the entire forecasting horizon.
+In particular, inflation averages from 2020 through 2023 0.8 percent, 1.8 percent, 1.5 percent and 1.6 percent respectively.
+We forecast the (real) natural rate of interest at the end of the year for 2020 through 2023 to equal -16.7 percent, -1.2 percent, -1.2 percent, and 0.5 percent.
+The model sees a widening of the output gap in the current year, with actual output being 2.5 percent below natural output by the end of 2020.
+The gap remains negative throughout the forecast horizon.